MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 Motivated by the above and [some other feedback](https://github.com/MaterializeInc/materialize/issues/17605), this design doc focuses on infrastructure-level backups (without no product surface area) that optimize for disaster recovery.
 For other possible approaches or extensions to backup/restore, see the [section on future work](#future-work).

-## Goals

-Our primary goal is to periodically back up all of the state in every environment.
-In particular:
+This means backups should be:
 - High frequency: at most one hour between restore points.
-(Point-in-time is great, but not required.)
+(Point-in-time would be cool, but is not required.)
 - Moderate duration: backups retained for about a month.
 (Long enough to be useful even for long-running incidents; short enough to avoid GDPR concerns.)
 - Allow restoring an environment to a particular backup, ad-hoc.
 - Backups should be isolated: it should be impossible for ordinary code to mess with historical backups.

 It’s helpful if we’re also able to use backups for investigations and debugging historical state, but this is secondary to the goals above.

-## Non-goals
+# Out of Scope

 - User-facing API, whether in SQL or in the dashboard.
 If users need to request a restore, they can write to support.
 - Long-term backups.
 It seems unlikely that users will want to restore an entire environment to a months-old state, and we want to avoid any GDPR or other compliance concerns.
 - Partial backups.
 Backups will happen for a full environment.
 - Restoring a backup while an environment is up: it’s fine to assume the environment is shut down during a restore.

-# Explanation
+# Solution proposal

 The state of a Materialize environment is held in a set of Persist shards.
 (Along with some other CRDB state like the stash.)
 From Persist’s perspective, each shard is totally independent of the others; `environmentd` is responsible for coordinating across shards in a way that presents a consistent state to the user.